Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Love Oskar

-She had mostly been in service between Norway and Antwerp, but got out of Norway just 2 days before the Germans invaded, having departed Horten on Apr.
-7-1940, and therefore sailed as a free vessel in Nortraship's fleet during the rest of the war.
+At the beginning of March.-1940, she's listed in the original Advance Sailing Telegram for Convoy HN 16 from Norway to the U.K. Her destination is given as London, general cargo.
+Judging from the information found on Page 1 of the archive documents, she had left Antwerp for Oslo, Norway on March 21.
+Arrival Oslo is not given, but she later arrived Amsterdam on Apr.
+9. She had mostly been in service between Norway and Antwerp, but got out of Norway just 2 days before the Germans invaded, having departed Horten on Apr.
+7, and therefore sailed as a free ship in Nortraship's fleet during the rest of the war.

 She appears to have been attacked by aircraft on June 18-1940 - please scroll down to the letter* I've transcribed further down on this page.

 Arnold Hague later has her in Convoy OA 232, which departed Methil on Oct.
 20-1940 and dispersed on the 26th, Borgholm arriving Sydney, C.B. independently on Nov.
-3. About a week later she proceeded to Port Alfred where she arrived on Nov.
-12-1940, departing again for Cap a l'Aigle on the 14th, with arrival destination the same day, departing again on the 19th for Sydney, C.B., arriving Nov.
-22. She was scheduled for Convoy HX 91 a few days later, bound for Blyth with pit props (Sydney section), but instead joined the slow Convoy SC 14 on Nov.
-30, arriving River Clyde for Blyth on Dec.
-16/17, later continuing to Blyth where she arrived on Dec.
-26. (Again, follow the links for more on these convoys).
+3. About a week later, she proceeded to Port Alfred, where she arrived on Nov.
+12, departing again for Cap a l'Aigle on the 14th, with arrival destination that same day.
+She subsequently returned to Sydney, C.B., arriving Nov.
+22, and with a cargo of pit props for Blyth, she was scheduled for the Sydney portion of Convoy HX 91 a few days later, but instead joined the slow Convoy SC 14 on Nov.
+30, arriving Blyth (via Clyde and Methil Roads) on Dec.
+26, remaining there for over a month (Page 1).

-Skipping now to the spring of 1944, when we find her in Convoy KMS 46*, voyage Oran to Algiers.
-I also have a snippet of information saying that Borgholm was in Bizerta in Aug.-1944, departing for Algiers on Aug.
-9. This fits in with the details found in the Voyage Record as well as with details for Convoy GUS 48 (7 ships left Bizerta that day to join this convoy, one of which was bound for Algiers) but note that she's not actually listed in the document available to me for that convoy.
-The following month she made a voyage from Augusta to Algiers in Convoy MKS 61*.
+In the spring of 1944, we find her in Convoy KMS 46*, voyage Oran to Algiers.
+She had left Oran on Apr.
+7 and arrived Algiers the next day.
+Belpareil, Hai Lee, Hermelin, Solør and Troubadour are also named in this convoy.
+Page 6 shows that Borgholm had a long stay in Algiers later on that spring/summer.
+I also have a snippet of information saying that she was in Bizerta in Aug.-1944, departing for Algiers on Aug.
+9. This agrees with the details found on the archive document and in the Voyage Record, as well as with info for Convoy GUS 48 (7 ships left Bizerta that day to join this convoy, one of which was bound for Algiers) but note that she's not actually listed in the document available to me for that convoy.
+The following month, she made a voyage from Augusta to Algiers in Convoy MKS 61*, which also included Belnor, Ima, Polartank and Tricolor.
+Borgholm arrived Algiers on Sept.
+15, having sailed from Augusta on the 11th.
+Page 7 has the rest of her 1944 voyages, as well as some of her 1945 voyages (with convoy info in the table above).

-* The ON and ONS convoys mentioned here will be added to individual pages in my Convoys section, with more information on each; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys and on the page listing ships in all ONS convoys.
-The KMS and MKS convoys will also be added, but for now, please see ships in all KMS convoys and ships in all MKS convoys.
+* The ON and ONS convoys will be added to individual pages in my Convoys section, with more information on each; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys and on the page for ships in all ONS convoys.
+The entire SC series will also be updated and completed, including the already existing convoys (some have already been updated), but for now, see ships in all SC convoys.
+Additionally, the KMS and MKS convoys will be added, please see ships in all KMS convoys and ships in all MKS convoys.

 *What follows is a letter written by Borgholm's captain, received from Andrew Webb, Nova Scotia (see his message in my Guestbook), whose British father, George Dillwyn Webb, was the radio operator on Borgholm.
 Andrew has told me that his father later moved to Canada, after having lost contact with his family in Wales, and Andrew is looking for information on that family (if anyone can help, please contact me via the address provided at the bottom of this page).

 The letter is addressed to Messrs.
 John Bruce & Co., Glasgow and is dated Dunston, Febr.
-24-1943.
+24-1943 (Her voyages in this period are shown on Page 5).

 "Dear Sirs,